-Role Justification & Management Response 11010 This role would support implementation of and optimization of business processes & L corning and systems, with a focus on developing & delivering leadership, technical and upskill- Learning and , , , , , , , , , , , , , , , , , , , , Development/Chang focused training based on identified skill and competency gaps. e Management Management Response: This role is not needed at this time, but will be reconsidered to Specialist support change management initiatives in 2027 onwards.
+Role Justification & Management Response Ttolo This role would support implementation of and optimization of business processes & Loorning and systems, with a focus on developing & delivering leadership, technical and upskill- Learning and focused training based on identified skill and competency gaps.
+Development/Chang A e Management Management Response: This role is not needed at this time, but will be reconsidered to Specialist support change management initiatives in 2027 onwards.
 Therefore this position has not been included in the 2026 Test Year forecast.
 As the LDC becomes more reliant on digital infrastructure and data, cybersecurity measures need to be robust and adapt to the changing landscape.
-This dedicated Cyber Security resource will ensure continued compliance with the OEB's cybersecurity framework, Analyst management of cyber threats, risk management, status reporting, security audits and , maryot vulnerability assessments.
+This dedicated Cyber Security resource will ensure continued compliance with the OEB's cybersecurity framework, Analyst management of cyber threats, risk management, status reporting, security audits and rilalyst vulnerability assessments.
 Management Response: Implementing this new role in 2026 to support cybersecurity risk management.
 This role will provide capacity building with a focus on budgeting/forecasting, build financial acumen and instrumental in supporting the ERP implementation scheduled for Financial Analyst 2027.
 Management Response: Implementing a Senior Financial Analyst 2026 adjusted role to address these areas.
 Supply chain management with the organization requires centralization, process Supply Chain improvement consistent with best practices and strategic sourcing.
 This role will also Management support the ERP implementation as a functional expert.
 Analyst Management Response: Implementing this role in 2026.
 This role will design, maintain, test and oversee information technology and act as a Business Systems bridge between IT and business teams.
-Analyst Management Response: Implementing this Business Analyst role in 2026.
-Continue to help build the Project Management Office expertise and support Project Manager organizational projects in all areas.
+Analyst X Management Response: Implementing this Business Analyst role in 2026.
+Continue to help build the Project Management Office expertise and support · · · · · · · · · · · · · · · · · · · Project Manager organizational projects in all areas.
 Management Response: Hired this role in late 2024 to support the numerous organizational projects currently ongoing.
 In response to customer feedback through the customer engagement survey, this role will Supervisor, need to address escalated calls, training & development of outsourced customer service Customer agents and ability to speak to a live agent.
 Experience Management Response: Hired this role in late 2024 to support Customer Service after the departure of the Manager, Customer Service.
 The current Managing Director is of retirement age, leading a relatively inexperienced Director, engineering team.
 This new role will support management and growth of the engineering Engineering and team and succession planning for the Managing Director in the medium term.
-Operations team and succession planning for the Managing Director in the medium term. Орегацоть Management Response: Anticipated to be filled in 2025 to support both execution of the 2026-2030 DSP as well as longer-term succession planning.
-New dedicated GIS role to take on with work being managed by a manager and co-op 010 A h 4 students, focusing on maintaining and managing GIS data, creating dashboards, reports, GIS Analyst and analyses.
+Operations Орегацогіз Management Response: Anticipated to be filled in 2025 to support both execution of the 2026-2030 DSP as well as longer-term succession planning.
+New dedicated GIS role to take on with work being managed by a manager and co-op CIC A nah tat students, focusing on maintaining and managing GIS data, creating dashboards, reports, GIS Analyst and analyses.
 Management Response: Implementing this role in 2026.
 This role will focus on troubleshooting and technical support for IT systems and escalations.
 Senior.
-IT Analyst Management Response: After evaluation of staffing needs, this position was put on Conior.
-IT Analyst hold until further notice given other, higher priority hiring in the IT department.
-Therefore this position has not been included in the 2026 Test Year forecast. julis position has not been included in the 2020 Test Teal Totecast.
+IT Analyst Management Response: After evaluation of staffing needs, this position was put on 2 3. ii 3. i i 7 (ilaiy 5) hold until further notice given other, higher priority hiring in the IT department.
+Therefore this position has not been included in the 2026 Test Year forecast. itilis position has not been included in the 2020 Test Teal ToteCast.

 - 1 4.4.4 Addition and Elimination of FTEs from 2021 to 2026 - 2 Table 4-26 below provides a comprehensive list of new positions added and those that - 3 were eliminated between 2021 OEB Approved and 2026 Test Year.
-Staffing numbers - 4 reflect roles (headcount) not FTEs.
+Staffing numbers - 4 reflect roles (headcount) not FTEs, and excludes student and other temporary roles.